 - More modern: Is somewhat more recent (announced 1 year and 4 months after the GX85).

-Advantages of the Panasonic Lumix DMC-GX85:
+Reasons to prefer the Panasonic Lumix DMC-GX85:

-- More detailed viewfinder: Has a higher resolution electronic viewfinder (2765k vs 2360k dots).
+- More detailed viewfinder: Has higher resolution electronic viewfinder (2765k vs 2360k dots).

 - More compact: Is smaller (122x71mm vs 122x84mm) and will fit more readily into a bag.